A Costco membership can save you money on groceries and other items. But shopping at the warehouse retailer isn't right for everyone.

 Costco has nearly 600 locations in the U.S. and Puerto Rico, but that doesn't guarantee that there's a location near you.

-Moving to another city or state could mean that shopping at Costco is no longer convenient.
+Moving to another city or state could mean Costco membership perks are no longer a convenience for you.
 If that's the case, it might be time to quit your membership.

 Pro tip: If you love shopping at Costco but don't have a retail warehouse nearby, try ordering online.
 Costco can ship items to you.